-The principal is inconsistent in The principal models personal The The principal models personal T modeling personal ethics and integrity.
+Unsatisfactory Basic Proficient Distinguished The principal is inconsistent in modeling personal ethics and integrity.
 There is no evidence to show decisions are based on relevant data or research.
 There is no evidence of reflection with students or staff.
-Little or no evidence of collaboration, transparency, and communication is used to advance student or staff's measureable goals. ethics and integrity the majority of the time, but is inconsistent in expecting the same from others.
-When decisions are made, data and research that is used is not student-reledence or it is not relevant to the decision.
+Little or no evidence of collaboration, transparency, and communication is used to advance student or staff's measureable goals.
+The principal models personal ethics and integrity the majority of the time, but is inconsistent in expecting the same from others.
+When decisions are made, data and research that is used is not student-centered or it is not relevant to the decision.
 Reflection is inconsistent and does not inform and result in a change in practice.
-Transparency and communication are inconsistent measureable goals. ethics and integrity at all times, and expects the same from others.
-Most significant decisions that are made include some consideration of selevant data or research.
-Individual effection is ongoing and sometimes eads to a change in practice.
+Transparency and communication are inconsistent and often do not lead to increased achievement students.
+The principal models personal ethics and integrity at all times, and expects the same from others.
+Most significant decisions that are made include some consideration of relevant data or research.
+Individual reflection is ongoing and sometimes leads to a change in practice.
 Students and staff have been able to attain some growth on measurable goals due to collaboration and encouragement.
 The principal establishes a reputation for modeling personal ethics and integrity through actions, and this has led to seeing the same behavior in others.
 All significant decisions have been made after careful consideration of relevant data and research, and students are always placed at the center of the decision-making process.
 Reflection, both personal and principal led w/teachers, exists in a safe and meaningful way that allows for improvement and allows staff to take responsibility for change and growth.
 Through collaboration, transparency, and communication, students and staff on numerous occasions have been able to reach higher levels of performance, commitment, and motivation on measurable objectives and initiatives.